 With the right geography lesson, students can travel around the world without ever leaving the classroom.
 Teachers of any grade and subject can incorporate geography into their curriculum to help students gain a global perspective and understand the world around them.
-From learning to locate different cities, states, and countries on a map to understanding time zones and where their clothing comes from, we asked teachers to share their favorite tips and fun geography lessons that inspire students’ curiosity about the world.
+From students learning to locate different cities, states, and countries on a map to understanding time zones and where their clothing comes from, we asked teachers to share their favorite tips and fun geography lessons to inspire students’ curiosity about the world.
 Here’s what they had to say:

-1. Create autobiographical island maps
+6. Create autobiographical island maps.

 Students in Amy Getty’s sixth grade class start off the year by creating maps of islands that illustrate their lives.
 They first fill out an autobiographical survey and then use their creativity and knowledge of landforms and symbols to design their maps.

-5. Map character journeys
+8. Map character journeys.

-When teaching about setting, Jessica Brookes suggests having kids create a map of the main character’s travels throughout the story, including a title, scale, key, and compass rose.
+When teaching about literary settings, Jessica Brookes suggests having kids create a map of the main character’s travels throughout the story, including a title, scale, key, and compass rose.
 Reading specialist Melody Arnett says a simple way she incorporates geography is by helping her class figure out where in the world each book they read takes place.
 “Sometimes it’s obvious … ‘This is a folktale from Thailand,’” she says, “and sometimes we infer based on clues from the story.”

-10. Map your classroom
+11. Map your classroom.

 Source: Winn Brewer

-Play “Throw the Globe” by tossing a beach-ball-sized inflatable globe around the classroom.
+Play Throw the Globe by tossing a beach-ball-sized inflatable globe around the classroom.
 When a student catches it, they must tell the class which continent or ocean their right thumb is touching.
 If they know something about the location, they can also share it with the class.

-13. Get to know foods around the world
+13. Get to know foods around the world.

 Source: National Geographic